ArseniySilin/ml-specialization-certificate/README.md

-# My machine Learning specialization certificate
+# Machine learning

 This was fun!)
 Andrew Ng is the best instructor.